awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 ### Origin Response Timeout<a name="DownloadDistValuesOriginResponseTimeout"></a>

 **Note**
-Does not apply to an Amazon S3 bucket unless it's configured as a website endpoint\.
+This option does not apply to an Amazon S3 bucket unless it's configured as a website endpoint\.

 The origin response timeout, also known as the *origin read timeout* or *origin request timeout*, applies to both of the following values:
 + How long \(in seconds\) CloudFront waits for a response after forwarding a request to a custom origin